TirthGada/Census-literacy-analytics/README.md

 31.936240% of the total population residing in PUNJAB belongs to Scheduled Caste (ST) category , being the highest in INDIA

+50.715516% of the total working population in ANDHRA-PRADESH are involved in agriculture

 ## Features
 - **Literacy Rate Calculation**: The project includes a module to calculate literacy rates based on the provided dataset.
 It computes the ratio of the number of literate individuals to the total population for each state or region.